Raukleiv

-Raukleiv (Raudkleiv) was a ski jumping hill located near Asenvegen in Seljord, Norway opened in 1886.
-It was reopened for short period of time in 1975, and the again completely abandoned.
+Raukleiv (or Raudkleiv) was a ski jumping hill located near Asenvegen in Seljord Municipality, Norway.
+It originally was in operation from 1886 until 1975.
+Following renewed investment, the site has once again renovated and reopened.
+It now features ski slopes, ski jumping hills, and a biathlon stadium.

-Nowadays this is a new modern all round ski resort with large investments in the last decade.
-It consists of ski slopes, ski jumping hills and biathlon stadium, all light coated.

 History

-On 24 February 1886, premiere Siljordsskirendet ski competition took place, when Johannes Nordgården, soldier from Norway fell at world record distance at 27 metres (89 ft).

-Later that day Olaf Bergland, also from Norway, landed at 25.5 metres (84 ft) and set a new official world record distance in ski jumping.
+On 24 February 1886, the first Siljordsskirendet ski competition took place at Raukleiv.
+Norwegian soldier Johannes Nordgården jumped 27 m, but it was not recognised.
+Later that day, Olaf Bergland, also from Norway, landed at 25.5 m, setting a new official world record distance in ski jumping.